telerik/maui-docs/controls/collectionview/sorting.md

 ## Delegate Sort Descriptor

-The `CollectionViewDelegateSortDescriptor` enables you to sort by a custom key (for example, a complex expression combining two or more properties) and avoid being limited by the value of a single property.
-This descriptor exposes the following properties:
+The difference between the `DelegateSortDescriptor` and the `PropertySortDescriptor` is that the `DelegateSortDescriptor` sorts the data by a custom key, while the `PropertySortDescriptor` sorts the data by a defined key, which is a property from the model.

-- `SortOrder`&mdash;Sets the sort order to ascending or descending.
+The `DelegateSortDescriptor` exposes the following properties:

-- `Comparer`&mdash;Defines the `Compare` method used by the internal [`IComparer`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.icomparer).
+* `KeyLookup`&mdash;Gets or sets the `IKeyLookup` instance that is used to retrieve the sort key for each data item.

-## Bindable Sort Descriptors
+* `SortOrder`&mdash;Gets or sets the order of the sorting (ascending or descending).

-The `SortDescriptors` collection of the CollectionView supports binding, which means you can modify the sort descriptors directly from the view model.
+To use a `DelegateSortDescriptor`, create a class that implements the `IKeyLookup` interface which will return the key by which you want to sort.
+Then, add the `DelegateSortDescriptor` to the `RadDataGrid.SortDescriptors` collection and set its `KeyLookUp` property.

 ## See Also